Chart Color Schemes

 Bohle Plains is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Bohle Plains, as per the latest Census, consisted of 94.7% houses and 5.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Bohle Plains was at 14.2%, with the remaining dwellings either mortgaged (42.1%) or rented (43.7%).
-The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure was recorded at $350, compared to Non-Metro Qld's $305.
-Nationally, Bohle Plains' mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Bohle Plains, as evaluated at the latest Census, comprised 94.7% houses and 5.3% other dwellings.
+In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
+Home ownership in Bohle Plains was 14.2%, with mortgaged dwellings at 42.1% and rented dwellings at 43.7%.
+The median monthly mortgage repayment in Bohle Plains was $1,733, compared to Non-Metro Qld's $1,517.
+The median weekly rent figure for Bohle Plains was $350, while Non-Metro Qld recorded $305.
+Nationally, Bohle Plains' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing